Do not love the world or anything in the world. If anyone loves the world, love for the Father is not in them~ 1st John 2:15 NIV

 Since the early days of my Christian experience, the church and the people in it have changed a great deal.
 For one thing, there is far less emphasis placed on the dangers of “worldliness” and more of an emphasis placed on the need for Christians to love people unconditionally.

-Without question, loving people is something that pleases Jesus (Matthew 5:44, Mark 12:30-31, John 3:16).
-That is unless our love devolves into sloppy sentimentalism or a focus on feelings rather than the state of a person’s soul.
+It is true that loving people is something that pleases Jesus (Matthew 5:44, Mark 12:30-31, John 3:16).
+At least until our love devolves into sloppy sentimentalism or a focus on feelings rather than the state of a person’s soul.
 That kind of love is closer to what the Bible calls “loving the world” rather than truly loving people.

 We “love the world” when we take our cues about how to live, love and function from the world’s system rather than from the Bible (Romans 12:2).
 It’s shockingly easy for Christians to love the world without even knowing it.